March 2011

 In 1948, Taha fled from Galilee to Lebanon with his family when their village came under heavy bombardment during the Arab-Israeli war.
 A year later, still a teenager, he slipped back across the border and settled in Nazareth where he still lives, now as an Israeli citizen.

-“Revenge” has all the elements of revenge, and revenge hasn't changed much from ancient times.
-A father has been killed, a village destroyed.
-And the speaker in the poem has thought about his revenge.
-He has even played out outcomes.
-But the bomb made of revenge that he is building in his mind gets dismantled before it can go off as he plays out relationships (mother and father, sisters and a brother, neighbors and friends) which transform his enemy.
 He uses memories of places and moments (a prison, a hospital room, a father’s hand over the heart when his son is late) and in the end he imagines finding his enemy all alone and, rather than taking his revenge, he leaves him, knowing that the pain of aloneness is punishment enough.

 For this month's writing prompt, we asked participants to write about revenge.
 Of course, this ancient and basic human act takes many forms.
 It can be small and personal or very large and frighteningly impersonal.
-I'm in a frame of mind where (as in the poem) we can use our imagination to change wrong action into right action and turn over stones instead of throwing them.

 You can read the printed text of "Revenge" in Arabic and in in English.
-The poem was was initially published by TWO LINES: World Writing in Translationx, along with a short introduction to the poet and the poem by Peter Cole.
+The poem was was initially published by TWO LINES: World Writing in Translation, along with a short introduction to the poet and the poem by Peter Cole.

 For more on our writing prompts and poetry topics, visit the Poets Online blog.